 There are numerous ways to spell the name of this dish, as well as many etymologicon theories.
 Still, Pastourma is likely an invention of Ottoman cuisine.

 The making process of Pastourma may take up to a month.
-It requires twice pressing, first the cold press, then the hot press, interleaved with drying time.
+It requires double pressing, first the cold press, then the hot press, interleaved with drying time.
 The cooks then cover the beef in a traditional paste made of garlic, red chili pepper, and fenugreek seeds – called Cemen.

 They will then set Pastourma dry out once again.
 It’s also well known as a cultural Cypriot breakfast recipe served along with fried egg and Halloumi cheese.
 Otherwise, you can also use it as drinking bait.